Understanding Immunotherapy for Lung Cancer

 Types of lung cancer: NSCLC and SCLC

-Non-small cell lung cancer, or NSCLC, is by far the most common type of lung cancer.
-Out of every 10 patients with lung cancer, around eight or nine have non-small cell lung cancer.
+Non-small cell lung cancer, or NSCLC, is the most common type of lung cancer.
+Out of every 10 patients with lung cancer, eight to nine have non-small cell lung cancer.

-The other main type of lung cancer is called small cell lung cancer, or SCLC.
-Around one or two out of every 10 patients with lung cancer have small cell lung cancer.
+The other main type of lung cancer is small cell lung cancer, or SCLC.
+One to two of every 10 patients with lung cancer have small cell lung cancer.

 What are immunotherapy checkpoint inhibitors?